|

 This is the Concerto grosso.

-From the beginning of the 18th centuries
+From the beginning of the 18th century the

-the term concerto was used to indicate a composition for one solo instrument
+term concerto was used to indicate a composition

 performing